23:23 Do you people think that I am some local deity

 the Lord asks.

 35So I, Jeremiah, tell you, “Each of you people should say to his friend or his relative, ‘How did the Lord answer?
 Or what did the Lord say?’
 36You must no longer say that the Lord’s message is burdensome.
 For what is ‘burdensome’ really pertains to what a person himself says.
 You are misrepresenting the words of our God, the living God, the Lord of Heaven’s Armies.
-37Each of you should merely ask the prophet, ‘What answer did the Lord give you?
-Or what did the Lord say?’
+37Each of you should merely ask the prophet, ‘What answer did the Lord give you?’
+Or, ‘What did the Lord say?’
 38But just suppose you continue to say, ‘The message of the Lord is burdensome.’
 Here is what the Lord says will happen: ‘I sent word to you that you must not say, “The Lord’s message is burdensome.”
-But you used the words “The Lord’s message is burdensome” anyway.
+But you used the words, “The Lord’s message is burdensome,” anyway.
 39So I will carry you far off and throw you away.
 I will send both you and the city I gave to you and to your ancestors out of my sight.
-40I will bring on you lasting shame and lasting disgrace which will never be forgotten!’”(NET Bible)
+40I will bring on you lasting shame and lasting disgrace that will never be forgotten!’”(NET Bible)

 and sing about your justice.

 he is patient and demonstrates great loyal love.